psycopg/psycopg/docs/advanced/pool.rst

 If more than *min_size* connections are requested concurrently, new ones are created, up to *max_size*.
-Note that the connections are always created by the background workers, not by the thread asking the connection: if a client requires a new connection, and a previous client terminates its job before the new connection is ready, the waiting client will be served the existing connection.
+Note that the connections are always created by the background workers, not by the thread asking the connection: if a client requests a new connection, and a previous client terminates its job before the new connection is ready, the waiting client will be served the existing connection.
 This is especially useful in scenarios where the time to connect is longer than the time the connection is used (see `this analysis`__, for